 Mathieu is working toward a Master of Public Health at Johns Hopkins University.
 Her public health interests include environmental child health, adverse childhood experiences and resilience in both global and local communities.

-At UVA, as the director of the Department of Pediatrics’ Equity and Inclusion Committee, Mathieu focuses on fostering an inclusive and supportive environment for the diverse faculty, trainees, staff and patients.
-She is also an affiliate faculty member at the UVA Center for Health Humanities and Ethics, and she has developed curricula for pediatric residents and medical students using poetry and literature to teach about health equity.
+At UVA, Mathieu is an assistant director of the program in health humanities at UVA's Center for Health Humanities and Ethics.
+She has developed curricula for pediatric residents and medical students using poetry and literature to teach about health equity.
 A poet and novelist, Mathieu is the author of several books.
 She believes that engagement with the community surrounding UVA is critical to being a good neighbor and providing excellent care.
 As such, she also serves on the UVA-Community Health Partnership committee and volunteers with several community organizations.

 - Vanderbilt University